 First Year Seminar

-- To foster a diverse, inclusive academic community through high touch engagement with interdisciplinary faculty and students from diverse backgrounds
+- To foster a diverse, inclusive academic community through high engagement with interdisciplinary faculty and students from diverse backgrounds

-- To construct a student-centered teaching and learning experience in small classroom settings that focus on engaging, relevant topics with a strong emphasis on developing critical thinking and oral communication skills through a shared process of inquiry
+- To construct a student-centered teaching and learning experience in small classroom settings that focus on engaging, relevant topics with a strong emphasis on developing critical thinking and written and oral communication skills through a shared process of inquiry

 - To build student resilience and success by creating a strong sense of academic community and belonging by actively engaging students in their learning experiences

-- To provide students with an introduction to the mission and four goals of a liberal education at NAU by exploring contemporary, meaningful topics aligned to majors and interests which partially fulfill their Liberal Studies Degree requirement
+- To provide students with an introduction to the mission and four goals of a liberal education at NAU by exploring contemporary, meaningful topics aligned to majors and interests which partially fulfill their Liberal Studies degree requirement